djscroggins/notes/azure-notes/fundamentals-azure.md

 ## General Intro To Azure Services

+*NB*: Unless otherwise indicated, all service names can be prefaced with "Azure" e.g. Queue Storage is "Azure Queue Storage"

 - What is cloud computing?
   - Services: compute power, storage, networking, analytics
     - Compute Approaches